motiz007/alx-system_engineering-devops/0x00-shell_basics/README.md

-11.10-back-changes to previous working directory 12.11-lists- list all files in long format in . .. and /boot 13.12-file_type- describes the type of file of /tmp/iamafile
+11.10-back-changes to previous working directory 12.11-lists- list all files in long format in . .. and /boot 13.12-file_type- describes the type of file of /tmp/iamafile 14.13-symbolic_link- creates a symbolik link of /bin/ls to _ls_